sieteunoseis/cisco-axl/README.md

 - Returns all results in JSON rather than XML.
 Function has options to remove all blank or empty fields from JSON results via optional clean parameter.
 - Support for [json-variables](https://codsen.com/os/json-variables).
 The executeOperation function will recognize the dataContainerIdentifierTails from json-variables and remove them from your call.
 This avoids any SOAP fault issues from having extra information in call.
 See examples folder for use case.
 - TypeScript support with type definitions for better developer experience and code reliability
+- Authentication testing with the testAuthentication method to verify credentials before executing operations
+- Debug logging capabilities to help troubleshoot API interactions by setting the DEBUG environment variable

 ## Usage